 Towards the end of 2019, the Government agreed to establish a new drinking water regulator as an independent Crown entity.
 Associated legislation is expected to be passed in 2020/21 and the establishment and roll out of the new Regulator will follow and is expected to take a number of years.
+Following the global outbreak of the Corona Virus the Government announced New Zealand's four-level

-Following the global outbreak of the Corona Virus the Government announced New Zealand's four-level COVID-19 Alert System specifying public health and social measures to be taken against COVID-19.
+COVID-19 Alert System specifying public health and social measures to be taken against COVID-19.
 New Zealand went into Level 4 on Thursday 26 March 2020.
 Level 4 requirements included the general public to stay at home, educational facilities closed, only essential services & lifeline utilities remain open & operational, severe travel limitations, major reprioritisation of healthcare services, etc. NZ progressively reduced the alert levels from 27 April and returned to Level 1 on 10 June 2020.

-The response to COVID 19 has had significant impact on the economy and the ability to implement and progress the abovementioned Government initiatives.
+The response to COVID 19 will have a significant impact on the economy and the ability to implement and progress the abovementioned Government initiatives.
+Several Councils already signalled no rates rises for the 2020/21 year.